 - Use FishChoice’s “My Assessment” feature and compare the results to the Sustainable Seafood Baseline image to understand how the sustainability of your seafood products stacks up with today’s best practices.

-- Complete the Commitment Template to create a commitment in alignment with best practices that you can share publicly and upload to your FishChoice Partner Profile.
+- Complete the Commitment Template (English) or Commitment Template (Japanese) to create a commitment in alignment with best practices that you can share publicly and upload to your FishChoice Partner Profile.

 - Complete the Sustainable Seafood Program Brainstorm by bringing together a team within your company to discuss seafood sustainability in greater detail.